mettu-phaneendra/data-applications-challenge/README.md

 key : 19dQNYZz6M9Co4KsVDtk

-These above steps needs to be done using a setup py file. will try to do this, as I have run out of time of 2 hours.
+These above steps needs to be done using a setup py file. will try to add setup file, as I have run out of time.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~